 Finally, let’s learn a bit about ski poles.

-There are a lot of factors that go into determining the best size skis for an individual.
+There are a lot of factors that go into determining the best size downhill skis, AKA alpine skis, for an individual.
 Check out our Ski Sizing Guide for more information on this.

 All-mountain skis, just as their name suggests, are designed to perform anywhere on the hill and in all snow conditions.
 They can handle icy, man-made snow or fresh deep powder, mellow groomed runs or steep, ungroomed mountain runs.